(UNDERSTANDING OF THE ONLINE WORLD)

 online world.

-As social media and digital platforms have become fully integrated into daily life, online spaces must be held to the same standard of protection as the offline world.
-Digital presence should not mean diminished safety, dignity, or accountability.
+As social media and digital platforms become fully integrated into daily life, online spaces should be held to standards of safety, dignity, and accountability comparable to those expected in the offline world.
+A digital presence should not mean diminished protection or responsibility.

 ABOUT US

-After years of research, reflection, and advocacy, Ahmari founded The Social Society to bring clarity, awareness, and lived insight to an issue that remains difficult to articulate in legislation and public discourse.
-The project serves both as a public-service initiative and an advocacy platform, bridging real-world experience with the need for meaningful reform.
+After years of research, reflection, and advocacy, Ahmari founded The Social Society to bring clarity, awareness, and informed perspective to an issue that remains challenging to articulate in public discourse and policy discussions.
+The project serves as a public-service initiative focused on education, awareness, and promoting safer digital environments.

-The Social Society operates as a unique initiative under its parent organization, the Known Identity Foundation, whose mission is to better humanity by protecting individuality, promoting dignity, and fostering safer, more conscious digital spaces.
+The Social Society operates as an initiative under its parent organization, the Known Identity Foundation, whose mission is to better humanity by protecting individuality, promoting dignity, and fostering safer, more conscious digital spaces.

 The A.L.L.
 Act is a proposed federal initiative designed to protect every citizen in the United States within digital spaces.
 It serves as a comprehensive framework addressing modern online harms, including sextortion, cyberbullying, AI-enabled identity misuse, identity theft, rage-baiting, and other forms of digital exploitation.